aldinh777/potatoheadshot/README.md

 Charge crystal with power to create "Ultimate Charged Crystal"

 ## Glowing Potato
 Surround potato with glowstone dust to get new crop "Glowing Potato"

 Dry it with Potato Drier to get "Glowing Potato Dust" and craft 4 of it to create "Glowing Potato Block"

 ### Mana Collector
-Mana Collector will collect any magical energy from it surrounding.
+Mana Collector will collect any magical energy around it.

 Put any item inside it to give magical energy to that item